 - Provide equitable access to parks and natural areas within walking distance for all residents.

 The Parks 2020 Vision identifies a goal that 100% of Portlanders are within ½ mile of a Park or Natural Area.
 The charts below identify progress made since 2006.
+As of 2016 81% of households are within ½ mile of a park or natural area.
+The map below shows park access within specific neighborhood coalition districts.
 Certain areas of Portland such as East and Central NE continue to lag behind other part of the city.
 These are the areas that continue to be focus points for new development.

 Neighborhood Closeness to Parks